 Spirit North empowers Indigenous youth to be unstoppable in sport, school and life.
 Through the transformative power of sport and play, Spirit North helps youth find the courage to take on any challenge, develop leadership skills, improve their health and wellness, discover new talents and unlock their limitless potential.

 The comprehensive approach that Spirit North takes focuses on three pillars – education, health and community – to improve the lives of children and youth and the prosperity of communities.

 Collaborative partnerships are a key ingredient to building sustainable relationships.
 Committed to the practice of co-creation as a cornerstone of program development and delivery, Spirit North programs are designed and delivered in partnership with communities.
 The process results in programs that are shaped and informed by the needs, traditions and values of each individual community.

 By connecting participants to the land with activity and skill development, Spirit North programs inspire the positive development of youth, and leave lasting meaningful impacts for families and communities.

-In 2020, Spirit North delivered programs to over 6,300 Indigenous youth in 62 communities and 77 schools across BC, Alberta, Saskatchewan, Manitoba, Ontario and the Northwest Territories – and they’re just getting started.
+In the 2022-23 season, Spirit North delivered programs to over 13,000 Indigenous youth in 105 communities and 181 schools across BC, Alberta, Saskatchewan, Manitoba, Ontario and the Northwest Territories – and they’re just getting started.

-MEC is proud to supply Spirit North with gear and funding for their sport for development programs and support the organization in their goal to reach 10,000 youth by 2023.
+MEC is proud to supply Spirit North with gear and funding for their wide diversity of land-based programs.

 “The program gave the children a sense of belonging and confidence, and they got to feel what it’s like to succeed.
 Now they’re eager to try new things and are not as afraid of failing.” – Jackie McKenzie, Principal, Moricetown Elementary School, Witset First Nation, BC